llnl/benchpark/docs/add-a-system-config.rst

    specify your systems specific resource configuration under the ``id_to_resources`` dictionary.
-4. If the same software stack description does not exist, determine if there is one that can be parameterized to match yours, otherwise proceed with adding a new system.
+4. If the same software stack description does not exist, determine if there is one that can be parameterized to match yours, otherwise proceed with adding a new system in :ref:`system-specification`.

 .. _adding-system-hardware-specs: